Creepshow (TV series): Development

+Taurus Entertainment Company first began exploring adapting Creepshow for television as far back as February 1997.

 In July 2018, the Creepshow television series was announced, with Greg Nicotero listed as a producer and streaming service Shudder as the distributor.

 As in the original Creepshow, the Creep is a full-bodied puppet that delivers gags (mostly featured in the cold openings of each episode) through nonverbal cues or laughter.
 There were some episodes that used an animated version of the Creep.

 Adaptations

 On January 16, 2019, it was announced that one of the segments of the pilot episode would be based on Stephen King's short story, "Survivor Type" from his 1985 collection Skeleton Crew; however, that story was ultimately not used for the first season and was instead part of the animated Halloween special that aired in 2020.

 As with the feature films, the series draws from short story fiction.
 Subsequently, the following were also announced as the basis for stories: